+‘All Arts Have Parity Here’ is The Shed’s Sweeping Promise

-Vigil Remembers Hartley House, Hopes for Its Return to Hell’s Kitchen
+Vigil Remembers Hartley House, Hopes for its Return to Hell’s Kitchen

 BY NATHAN DiCAMILLO | For Hell’s Kitchen natives, Hartley House was their second childhood home.
 The recently shuttered settlement house at 413 W. 46th St. (btw.
 Ninth & 10th Aves.) was a place where Tom Wagner found an outlet for youthful energy and creative expression.